ken-rubin/TGv1000/README.md

 		throw exceptionRet;
 	}

 Notice that the request body is passed into the invoked business object method.
 This is a critical parameter.
 The business object exists merely to augment this parameter.
-This same parameter, thusly augmented, is passed on to the jade template file.
+This same parameter--thusly augmented--is passed on to the jade template file.

 A sample business object follows: